 What does company culture reflect about leadership, resources, infrastructure, systems and processes, communication and awareness?
 Does it attract, develop and retain talent?
 What are the impediments to efficiency?
 Is there a trajectory for improvement?
 Is the company self aware?

-Negotiation methods graphic presentation
+Negotiation methods primer